-- a) Two additional one-semester graduate-level courses (xx.xxx.6xx or higher, Engineering for Professionals EN.xx5.4xx or higher). - b) EN.530.600 / EN.530.820 (for those matriculating Fall 2020 and later) MSE Graduate Research - one of these two courses can be EN.530.600/EN.530.820 MSE Graduate Research.
-Students must also have completed the appropriate Responsible Conduct of Research and Research Laboratory Safety courses. - c) Ineligible Courses: EN.530.800 Independent Study, EN.530.602/EN.530.821 for those matriculating Fall 2020 and later) MSE Essay Research and Writing, EN.530.609/EN.530.822 for those matriculating Fall 2020 and later) MSE Essay Co-Op, and other departments' Graduate Research, Independent Study, and Special Studies are not eligible courses to complete Section B's requirement.
+Two additional one-semester graduate-level courses (xx.xxx.6xx or higher, Engineering for Professionals EN.xx5.4xx or higher).

+- One of these courses can be EN.530.820 MSE All-Course Graduate Research (Fall 2020-Spring 2022) or EN.530.823 MSE Graduate Research (Fall 2022 and later).
+Students must also have completed the appropriate Responsible Conduct of Research and Research Laboratory Safety courses. - Ineligible Courses: EN.530.800 Independent Study, EN.530.801 Ph.D.
+Graduate Research, EN.530.821 Master's Essay Research and Writing, or EN.530.822 Master's - Co-Op, and other departments' Graduate Research,

+Independent Study, and Special Studies are not eligible courses to complete Section B's requirement.